 The Lord appears to Abraham.
 He comes with two others, whom we assume are angels.
 Abraham serves them food and they eat.
 The Lord is not in a hurry.
-He waits for Abraham to get meat prepared.
+He waits for Abraham to get the meat prepared.
 He eats.
 It is then He states His business.
-Of course, He’s fitting into the culture.
+Of course, He fits into the culture.
 He’d probably appear to an American differently.

 Or, maybe this is why there is a warning to show hospitality.
 Are we too busy to welcome others to interrupt our day, to stop and serve them, and to wait for them to be ready to share what’s on their mind?
 How many times might we have missed a visitation because we didn’t take the time to welcome and serve?